hoangduytranuk/blender_manual/blender_docs/manual/animation/armatures/posing/bone_constraints/inverse_kinematics/spline_ik.rst

 Settings and Controls
 =====================

+For the precise list of options, see :doc:`Spline IK </animation/constraints/tracking/spline_ik>` constraint.
+This section is intended to introduce the workflow.

 Roll Control
 ------------

-To control the 'twist' or 'roll' of the Spline IK chain, the standard methods of rotating the bones in the chain along their Y axes still apply.
+To control the *twist* or *roll* of the Spline IK chain, the standard methods of rotating the bones in the chain along their Y axes still apply.
-For example, simply rotate the bones in the chain around their Y axes to adjust the roll of the chain from that point onwards.
+For example, simply rotate the bones in the chain around their Y axes to adjust the roll of the chain from that point onward.
 Applying copy rotation constraints on the bones should also work.